brodsa/loopitoy/README.md

     - Scroll down and go to Static website hosting Section: Click on Edit > Chose Enable > Fill out index.html and error.html > Click on Save changes
 7. Set up Permission as follows
     - Click on the Permission Tab
-    - Scroll down and Click on Cross-orgin resource sharing (CORS) Section: Click on Edit > Paste the configuration > Click on Save changes
+    - Scroll down and Click on Cross-origin resource sharing (CORS) Section: Click on Edit > Paste the configuration > Click on Save changes
-    - Go to Bucket Police Section: Click on Edit > Click on Policy Generator (Select Type of Policy: S3 Bucket Policy, Effect: Allow, Principal: *, AWS Servis: Amazon S3, Actions: GetObject, ARN: copy ARN from the Bucket Policy Section ) > Click on Add Statement > Click on Generate Policy > Copy the policy > Pase the policy in the Bucket Policy Section > Add "/**" in the end of the Resource > CLick on Save changes
+    - Go to Bucket Police Section: Click on Edit > Click on Policy Generator (Select Type of Policy: S3 Bucket Policy, Effect: Allow, Principal: *, AWS Service: Amazon S3, Actions: GetObject, ARN: copy ARN from the Bucket Policy Section ) > Click on Add Statement > Click on Generate Policy > Copy the policy > Pase the policy in the Bucket Policy Section > Add "/**" in the end of the Resource > CLick on Save changes
     - Go to Access control list (ACL) Section: Check the List for Everyone (public access) > Save Changes

 </details>